Tim Jaeger

 Tim Jaeger (born August 6, 1979) is an American artist.
 He currently lives and works in Sarasota, Florida.

 Early life and education

-Jaeger was born in Kalamazoo, Michigan, the fourth of five children in a family led by an Episcopal priest.
-He later moved with his family to Paducah, Kentucky.
-In 1998, Jaeger relocated to Sarasota, Florida to pursue a Bachelor of Arts degree at the Ringling College of Art and Design.
+Jaeger was born in Kalamazoo, Michigan as the 4th of 5 children to an Episcopal priest.
+At a young age Jaeger moved to Paducah, Kentucky.
+In 1998, Jaeger, relocated to Sarasota, Florida to earn his bachelors of arts from the Ringling College of Art and Design.